Clearcycle App

 Final Outcome

 The project resulted in a functional prototype of a recycling app designed to address key user pain points.
 The app features a user-friendly interface with recycling identification, personalized recycling stats, and item tracking to encourage consistent recycling habits.
-User testing demonstrated that the app greatly improved users’ confidence in identifying recyclable items and increased their motivation by showing the environmental impact of their actions.
+User testing demonstrated that the app greatly improved users’ confidence in identifying recyclable items and increased their motivation by features such as showing their environmental impact.

 Takeaways